Reactive-Network/documentation/docs/docs/events-and-callbacks.md

 Since `react()` is always called by the system contract, contracts should use the `onlySystem` modifier provided by `AbstractReactive` to restrict access.

+`onlySystem` checks that `msg.sender` is the configured service provider; for a reactive contract that's the system contract at the address `0x8888888888888888888888888888888888888888`.
+If anyone else calls `react()`, the call reverts with `NotAuthorized`.

-## Callbacks to Destination Chains
+## Requesting Callbacks to Destination Chains

 :::info[Callback Authorization]
-Reactive Network replaces the first 160 bits of the callback payload with the address of the reactive contract that initiated the callback.
+Reactive Network replaces the first 160 bits of the callback payload with the address of the reactive contract that initiates the callback.
 The first callback argument is therefore always an `address`, regardless of how it is named in Solidity.
 On the destination side, contracts extending `AbstractCallback` can use the `onlyCallbackSender` modifier to verify this address matches the expected reactive contract.
+A mismatch will revert with `CallbackNotAuthorized`.
 :::

 Reactive contracts initiate transactions on destination chains by calling methods on the system contract, rather than emitting raw events directly.
-The system contract handles event emission and validation under the hood, giving developers a more intuitive interface.
+The system contract handles event emission and validation under the hood.

 Two methods are available today: